Updated: Jul 4

 Swearing for some people is a sign of aggression for others it is part of their everyday language and is not deemed to be aggressive.

 The British way of speaking is calm, we don’t gesticulate as much as other cultures, raising our voice is seen or interpreted to be more aggressive.
 When we look at other ways of speaking it can be interpreted as more aggressive, loud.
-This is often not the case and for others volume = passion not aggression.
+This is often not the case and for others volume = passion, not aggression.

-Some people can hold the room by speaking with calm and a quieter voice.
+Some people can hold the room by speaking with a calm and quieter voice.
 Others hold a room with volume and movement.

 Both ways can captivate a room.
 Both can convey passion and captivate an audience but in very different ways.

 The more we integrate and communicate with people different to us the more we learn and the more we understand.